CallumMoss/Mitigating_Backdoor_Attacks_in_LLMs/README.md

 # Mitigating_Backdoor_Attacks_in_LLMs
+- Conducted research on cutting-edge defense strategies for backdoor attacks on large language models, with practical implications for improving AI security in real-world applications
+- Wrote a research paper on findings through collaboration with Royal Holloway, Mitigating Backdoor Attacks in LLMs.pdf
+- Undertook preliminary work for future research and development
 - 2 Python programmes (variable_obfuscator.py and formatted_evaluator) used for detecting and preventing backdoor attacks in large language models (LLMs).
-- More information can be found in the report, Mitigating Backdoor Attacks in LLMs.pdf

 ## README Layout
 - Setup Instructions